suntong30/sdiff/other algorithms/README.md

 In this folder, we provides existing state-of-the-art algorithms on which we conduct measurements.

+If your folders are empty, please use `git submodule` to download these algorithms.

 ## xdelta3
 The implementation of xdelta3 algorithm is in [xdelta3](./xdelta-gpl/xdelta3/) folder.